Maintaining the Union of Unit Discs under Insertions with Near-Optimal Overhead: Maintaining Lower Envelope of Pseudo-Lines

-Invariant~\ref{inv:intersection} holds at the beginning, when both stacks are empty, $u$ is the root of $\mathcal{L}_\ell$ and $v$ is the root of $\mathcal{L}_r$.
-To show that the invariant is maintained, we first consider the special case when one of the two searches has already discovered the correct leaf: \begin{lemma} Suppose that Invariant~\ref{inv:intersection} holds and that Case~3 occurs when comparing $u$ to $v$.
-If $u = u^*$, then $v \in \pi_r$ and, if $v$ is not a leaf, $v.\ell \in \pi_r$.
-Similarly, if $v = v^*$, then $u \in \pi_\ell$ and, if $u$ is not a leaf, $u.r \in \pi_\ell$. \end{lemma}
+Invariant~\ref{inv:intersection} holds at the beginning, when both stacks are empty, $u$ is the root of $\Lambda_l$ and $v$ is the root of $\Lambda_r$.
+To show that the invariant is maintained, we first consider the special case when one of the two searches has already discovered the correct leaf.
+Recall that $\pi_l, \pi_r$ are the root-to-leaf paths to $u^*$, $v^*$ in $\Lambda_l$ and $\Lambda_r$, respectively.